Heat Wave 2020

-About ten years ago, I went to a hairdresser who assured me that a warm blonde choice she’d picked out would be better than the ash-blonde I’d chosen.
+About fifteen years ago, I went to a hairdresser who assured me that a warm blonde choice she’d picked out would be better than the ash-blonde I’d chosen.
 Twenty minutes later, my hair was carrot orange.
 The hairdresser immediately plopped a gallon of toner on my once-healthy hair, and then it was ash, very ash, blonde.
 In fact, it was dead.
 (Although technically speaking, the structural protein known as hair keratin is already dead.)

 The mere sight of it so traumatized the secretary at my husband’s office that, for years to come, she checked and double-checked with him to make sure that She didn’t go and do that again to her hair.

 I then began to do the At-Home Hair Dye, with excellent results.
 Copper Penny returned to my life.
 I say “returned” because I first used that wonderful shade in the mid-1990s, when I lived in the Suburbs.
 The results were fantastic.

 Unfortunately, some of the goop dropped onto the rug in the master bathroom.
 Excellent result there too!
 I’d always thought that wall-to-wall carpeting in the bath was very impractical, anyway, and so that area became tiled, in alternating ivory and dark green squares.
 Added a lot to the selling features and price!